Choosing to invest in your education can sometimes feel like a gamble; will the amount spent on fees actually result in a higher-paid job?

 This astronomical figure, produced by Jobs website Adzuna in June 2015, concludes that the pay gap between graduates and non-graduates (usually cited as £100,000) is actually widening.

-It’s even better news for women, as a report in September 2015 stated that they “earn at least three times as much as non-graduates within a decade of leaving university.”2
+It’s even better news for women, as a report in September 2015 stated that they “earn at least three times as much as non-graduates within a decade of leaving university.”

 Here at University of Essex Online, we understand that newspaper scare stories about increasing fees and desolate job markets can make an undergraduate or postgraduate degree extremely daunting.
 If the financial implications have always held you back from studying, then this is your chance; we offer you several ways to reduce or spread the cost of tuition fees while earning this valuable qualification.

-Most UK or EU students living in England or the EU are eligible for a government-backed student loan.
-Students awarded the loan don’t have to pay any tuition fees up front, as the amount covers the full cost of their course.
+Most UK or EU students living in England are eligible for a government-backed student loan.
+Students awarded the loan don’t have to pay any tuition fees upfront, as the amount covers the full cost of their course.
 This means that there is no initial amount to pay, so students don’t have to save up for years before starting to study.

 Another advantage of a student loan over normal borrowing is that you won’t be due to start repaying your loan until the April four years after the start of your course or the April after you leave your course – whichever comes first.
 However, you’ll only start making repayments if your income is more than £25,000 a year (for undergraduate students) or £21,000 (for postgraduate students) and any outstanding balance will be written off after 30 years.
 In addition, if your circumstances change and your annual income drops below £25,000 your undergraduate repayments will stop.
 And if your annual income drops below £21,000 your postgraduate repayments will stop.